dkumar2701/mybots/README.md

 ## TO RUN THE CODE:
 ### Multiple Trials
-Run the _multSearch.py_ file to run **searchNum** number of parallel hill climber trials.
+Run the _multSearch.py_ file to run **searchNum** number of parallel hill climber (**phc**) trials.
 This code runs the trials, generates fitness curves for each trial (which is saved in _MultSearchFig.png_, shows a random robot from generation 0, and shows a simulation of the best robot across all trials.

-If you want to run only one trial, set
+If you want to run only one trial, set searchNum = 1

+### Change Generation and Population
+To change the number of generations or the population size of each generation, you can alter the **c.numberOfGenerations** and **populationSize** variables in _constants.py_

+### Seeding the Multiple Search
+_multSearch.py_ has the functionality for you to be able to set random seeds.
+Each phc trial must have a different seed.

+NO SEEDING: Set **usingSeeds** to False.
+After _multSearch.py_ runs, the seeds used for that run will be printed in a list of size **searchNum**

 My code is primarily in the solution.py and node.py files, and correspond to the SOLUTION class (which creates a random robot) and the NODE class (which creates a random link, this readme will use NODE and link interchangeably).
 Code for the rest of the files was completed following the ludobots tutorials at www.reddit.com/r/ludobots and pyrosim was used for robot simulations.